qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_render'></a>
 ## qri render

-execute a template against a dataset
+Execute a template against a dataset

 ### Synopsis

-the most common use for render is to generate html from a qri dataset
+You can use templates

 ```
-qri render [flags]
+qri render [flags] <dataset_reference>
 ```

 ### Examples